coldbox-modules/cbMockData/readme.md

 ### Nested Data

-Since version `v3.0.0`, MockDataCFC supports the nesting of the field models to represent rich and complex JSON return structures.
+Since version `v3.0.0`, cbMockData supports the nesting of the field models to represent rich and complex JSON return structures.
 We currently support the following nested types:

 * array of objects - `name = [ { ... } ]`
 * array of values - `name = [ { $type = "" } ]`